myscience/x-lstm/README.md

 # Results

-Just for fun I set up to train a small `xLSTM` LLM model on the cute `TinyStories` dataset and logged it progress as it learned (I always find it amusing to read the incoherent first attempts and was actually surprised by how quickly it got the general structure).
+Just for fun I set up to train a small `xLSTM` LLM model on the cute `TinyStories` dataset and logged its progress as it learned (I always find it amusing to read the incoherent first attempts and was actually surprised by how quickly it got the general structure).
 Here what I get for the highly original `Once upon a time` prompt:

 **At initialization**
 ```text